avigadmi/cpd-quickstart-watson-assistant/README.md

 Installing the Watson Assistant add-on - [instructions](https://docs-icpdata.mybluemix.net/docs/content/SSQNUZ_current/com.ibm.icpdata.doc/watson/assistant-install.html)

+### Create your own copy of this repo
+Fork a copy of [cpd-quickstart-watson-assistant](https://github.ibm.com/icp4d-devex-prototype/cpd-quickstart-watson-assistant)

 ### Creating a project

 After logging in with `oc login`, if you don't have a project setup all ready, go ahead and take care of that: